HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 ### Adding Shared Libraries

-HCL highly recommand to add shared libraries in the folder `/opt/HCL/wp_profile/PortalServer/sharedLibrary/` of the dx-core container to avoid performance problems with shared libraries.
+HCL highly recommends to add shared libraries in the folder `/opt/HCL/wp_profile/PortalServer/sharedLibrary/` of the dx-core container to avoid performance problems with shared libraries.

 ### Docker-compose services and load balancing